Hannah Murray

 Hannah Murray's biography

-Tegan Lauren-Hannah Murray is the star of the iconic Game of Thrones series, musical God Help the Girl, dramas Skins, Womb, Chatroom and Bridgend, the holder of the prestigious BAFTA Audience Award (the British equivalent of the American Emmy); she’s received film festival awards such as the TriBeCa in New York, Evolution in Mallorca, as well as Best Actress category at the Ourense Independent Film Festival, and the Sundance grand jury prize.
+Tegan Lauren-Hannah Murray is best known for her starring role in the iconic Game of Thrones series, along with appearances in the musical God Help the Girl and dramas including Skins, Womb, Chatroom, and Bridgend.
+She's won the prestigious BAFTA Audience Award (the British equivalent of the American Emmy) and earned recognition at major film festivals including TriBeCa in New York, Evolution in Mallorca, Best Actress at the Ourense Independent Film Festival, and the Sundance Grand Jury Prize.
 Her net worth is about $1 million.

 British actress Hannah Murray